hesusruiz/VCBackend/README.md

-# VCBackend
+# VCDemo

-VCBackend includes in a single binary demo versions of Issuer, Verifier and Wallet (both same-device and cross-device flows).
+VCDemo includes in a single binary demo versions of Issuer, Verifier and Wallet (both same-device and cross-device flows).

 This facilitates installation and allows to see how all components fit together and the protocol flows between them.

+## Requirements

+The backend is developed in `Go` (>=1.19) and the frontend requires `npm` (>=9.8).

 ## Installation

 Clone the repository:

 ```
-git clone git@github.com:hesusruiz/VCBackend.git
+git clone git@github.com:evidenceledger/VCDemo.git
 ```

 ## Post-installation

-When in the `front` subdirectory of the proyect root, install the `npm` required packages:
+When in the `front` subdirectory of the project root, install the `npm` required packages:

 ```
 cd front